kubeshop/botkube-docs/versioned_docs/version-1.5/operation/common-problems.md

 If you're experiencing these errors, it means that there is a conflict with a file or directory named `botkube` in the location where you executed the `botkube install` command.
 To resolve this issue, follow these steps:

-1. **rename or remove 'botkube':** You cannot have a file or directory named `botkube` in the same location where you are trying to install BotKube.
+1. **rename or remove 'botkube':** You cannot have a file or directory named `botkube` in the same location where you are trying to install Botkube.
 You should either rename or remove the conflicting `botkube` file or directory.

 2. **Change Directory:** Alternatively, you can navigate to a different directory in your command line interface before executing the `botkube install` command.
 Ensure that the directory where you run the command does not contain any conflicting `botkube` files or directories.